Hours

 For the Skirball Cultural Center, which opened in 1996, the performing arts serve as a vehicle to explore and forge connections among individuals, cultures, and communities in engaging, inclusive, and memorable ways.

-We welcome people of all communities and generations to participate in programming that celebrates discovery and hope, fosters human connections, and calls upon each of us to help build a better world.
+We welcome people of all kinds to participate in programming that celebrates discovery and hope, fosters connection, and calls upon each of us to help build a better world.

-Rooted in storytelling traditions central to Jewish culture and many others, the Skirball celebrates puppetry as one of the most powerful means of sharing stories and building community.
+Rooted in storytelling traditions central to Jewish culture, the Skirball celebrates puppetry as one of the most powerful means of sharing stories and building community.

 1. Mainstage

-1. Proscenium-style theatrical stage shows for an audience of 100–350 running approximately 20–35 minutes, performed two or three times throughout the day (day-of allotted set up time is 3 hours and strike time is 3 hours).
+1. Proscenium style theatrical stage shows for an audience of 100–300 with a run time of approximately 25–35 minutes, performed 2 or 3 times through the day (day-of allotted set up time 3 hrs and strike time 3 hrs).

 2. Midsized

-• Black box–style theatrical stage shows for an audience of 50–100 running approximately 15–30 minutes, performed two or three times throughout the day (day-of allotted set up time 1.5 hours and strike time is 1.5 hours).
+• Black box style theatrical stage shows for an audience of 50–100 running approximately 25–35 minutes, performed 2 or 3 times through the day (day-of allotted set up time 2 hrs and strike time 2 hrs).

 3. Pageant puppets

-*Please note that many performance spaces will be outdoors or in spaces that are not traditional theater venues.
-Large scale stage productions that need cueing and specialty lighting will not be possible.
+*Please note that many performance spaces will be outdoors or in spaces that are not traditional theatre venues.
+Large scale productions that need cueing, specialty lighting, or wing/fly space may not be possible.

-• Stories told through puppetry that build on the Skirball’s mission of connecting people across cultures, examining history and identity, celebrating diversity, and making the world a better place by caring for the earth and one another.
+• Build on our mission of connecting people across cultures, examining history and identity, celebrating diversity, and making the world a better place by caring for the earth, animals, and one another.

-• Acts that tell original stories or, like the award-winning Noah’s Ark exhibition, provide a new take on folktales or are creative re-imaginings of culturally significant events or stories.
+• That tell original stories or provide a new take on folktales or are creative re-imaginings of culturally significant events or stories.

-• Family-friendly acts that engage audiences across generations.
+• Are family-friendly and engage audiences across generations.

-• Acts that can be performed in traditional and nontraditional performance spaces in the daytime like outdoor patios, museum galleries, or public spaces (priority may be given to performances that do not require significant technical support).
+• Can be performed in traditional and nontraditional performance spaces in the daytime like outdoor patios, museum galleries, or public spaces.

 What We’re Not Looking For:

-• Performances with significant technical needs, requiring elaborate sets, lighting, or sound.
+• Performances with significant technical needs, requiring overly elaborate sets, lighting, or sound.

 Stipend:

-Each participating group will be offered a stipend, marketing opportunities, and amenities on the day of performance.
+Each participating group will be offered a stipend, comp tickets, free lunch, marketing opportunities, and amenities on the day of performance.

 How to Apply: